-CO1: Define and explain the process of calculating national income, identify its components, demonstrate circular flow of income, analyze the various income identities with government and international trade, define the concept of green accounting.
+CO1- Define and explain the process of calculating national income, identify its components and international trade, define the concept of green accounting.

-CO2: Understand Say's law of market, classical theory of employment and Keynes objection to the classical theory, demonstrate the principle of effective demand and income determination.
-The meaning of consumption function, investment multiplier and accelerator.
+CO2- Understand Say's law of market, classical theory of employment and Keynes objection to the classical theory.

-CO3: Analyse the money market, inflation, and business cycle, which will support the students to predict the macro variables for smooth understanding of economic problems.
+CO3- Analyse the money market, inflation and business cycle support the students to predict the macro variables for smooth understanding of economic problems.

-CO4: Understand the working of monetary, fiscal policy for price stability, management of economic fluctuations and Balance of Payment is of great value in forecasting and evaluating its business and economic conditions.
+CO4- It helps to students to understand the working of monetary, fiscal policy for price stability and Balance of Payment is of great value in forecasting and evaluating its business and economic conditions